For youth basketball coaches grades 1-8

 Every practice.
 Every season.
 Every player.
 Three measurements.

 That's the whole framework.
-This goal of this site is that coaches a real idea of what this book is about before they ever buy the book.
+This goal of this site is for coaches to get a real idea of what this book is about before they ever buy it.
 So here it is in plain language.

 EFFORT